Wellman: Johnsonville's Mid-Century Catalyst

 Mayor David Marsh and Joseph T. Huggins, cotton gin operator and American Legion district commander, represented the town in negotiations for the company in November 1953.
 At the time of the announcement, Marsh was joined on city council by A. J. Cox, Eugene Newell, H. M. Feagin, and W. Odell Venters.

 The sight selected was tract of land about a half mile north of downtown Johnsonville and owned by J. A. Graham of Lake City, who readily agreed to sell the 200 acre tract along the south banks of Lynches River.
 Johnsonville was chosen due to its availability of work force and its location to the Port of Charleston, 80 miles away by rail and road.
-On March 30, 1954, Arthur O. Wellman met with Johnsonville's Joe Huggins to visit the plant site under construction.
-Future plant manager Walter Robinson joined them.

-As the 3 million dollar plant neared completion in the summer of 1955, preperations were made for the 150,000 square foot facility to employ its new 250 local workers.
+As the 3 million dollar plant neared completion in the summer of 1955, preparations were made for the 150,000 square foot facility to employ its new 250 local workers.
 According to an article quoting mayor Odell Venters in 1955, nearly 400 were already employed, exceeding initial estimates.
 The plant was designed so that it could be enlarged over time as the demand for product increased.

 The plant received its first shipment of raw wool in the spring of 1956, and began processing on time later that summer.
 Around this time, Wellman began a sheep research project to find sheep better acclimated to South Carolina's weather.
 C. H. Mudge acted as herdsman for the project.
 The sheep pasture was across Highway 41 from the Wellman Texaco Station.
 In 1962, Wellman established a full-time model sheep ranch on the property.